An autumn oak tree. Its leaves are red and yellow. On one side of the tree is a track heading into the distance. On the other side is a green field.

 Why new staff?

-Ellie, our other co-executive director will be taking a 4 month sabbatical in December.
+Ellie, one of our co-executive directors will be taking a 4 month sabbatical in December.

 Freshness is important